 Individuals, providers, and other stakeholders have an opportunity to make public comments to the Division of DD, MO HealthNet, and elected officials on rates and methodology for rate setting during annual legislative hearings in preparation for the appropriation process.
-Providers and other stakeholders may provide comment to the Division of DD Director or Department of Mental Health Director at any time regarding rates by writing a letter or during public meetings.
+Many of the Medicaid maximum allowable rates have been adjusted over the years for cost of living adjustments (COLA) funding appropriated by the General Assembly.
+Individual rates may be adjusted for market or programmatic changes.
+Providers and other stakeholders may provide comment to the Division of DD Director or DMH Director at any time regarding rates by writing a letter or during public meetings.

 During the person centered planning process when service providers are selected, the participant is informed of provider rates.
+Individuals in all areas of the state receive services based on their needs as indicated in the ISP (person-centered service plan), regardless of the cost per unit.
 Also, participants are given a copy of their approved budget which contains the rate for each service they are approved to receive.
-For non-residential services, if an individual requests a provider that has a higher rate, a new budget is prepared for the individual.
-The new budget is sent to the UR Committee.